IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Results

-To test the performance of our solver on multiple different targets, we implement it on a set of random end-effector poses.
-We build this set by randomly sampling 500 points in a space $\mT_{goal} = \Mat{x,y,z}^\trans\in \cT_{goal}$, where $x\in [0.4,0.75]$, $y\in [-0.2,0.2]$, and $z\in [0.2,0.7]$.
-For each point, we asign a randomly generated orientation $\mR_{goal}=\mR_z(\alpha)\mR_y(\beta)\mR_x(\gamma)\in\cR_{goal}$, where $\alpha\in [0,\pi/2]$, $\beta\in [0,\pi]$, and $\gamma\in [\pi/2,0]$.
-These poses are selected based on the mutual reachable space of the arms but are not guaranteed to have feasible IK solutions.
-For comparison, we applied a BFGS IK solver (available with the MATLAB \texttt{generalizedInverseKinematics} class) to the same problem set.
-It is worth-mentioning that this solver can only find solutions to open kinematic chains.
-Therefore, for a mutual end-effector pose of the two arms, the BFGS solver is applied twice, one for each arm, which is different from our method.
-Moreover, unlike our method, the BFGS solver requires an initial guess every time, which is set to be the zero joint angles in this simulation.
-The MOSEK \cite{mosek} SDP solver is employed to solve the SDP problems within our method.
-Eventually, the results are visualized in Figure \ref{fig:compare3d}, where the sampled goals are colored in terms of which of the methods succeed.
-In this result we count our method as successful if the problem is solved using any of the two types of variables.
-It is seen that in the tested 500 problems, in 364 times both methods succeed (72.8\%, green dots); in 29 times only our method succeeds (5.8\%, blue dots); in 24 times only BFGS succeeds (4.8\%, purple dots); and in 83 times both solvers fail (16.6\%, red dots).
-The solvers are compared for their performance in Table \ref{tab:errors} including success rates and for successful solutions: the average time covering only the time consumed in the SDP solver, the total iterations taken in average, and the average errors of the end-effector poses.
+The results of IKSPARK and BFGS are visualized and compared in Fig.~\ref{fig:compare3d}, where the sampled target poses are colored according to which methods succeed.
+For our approach, a problem is counted as successfully solved if a solution is found using either of the two variable formulations.
+Moreover, as noted in Remark~\ref{rem:infeasibility certify}, infeasibility of Problem~\ref{prob:IK2b} certifies infeasibility of the corresponding IK problem.
+Using this criterion, we certify that 69 of the 500 sampled problems are infeasible, which, as expected, none of the methods succeeds in such cases.
+The solvers are compared for their performance in Table \ref{tab:errors}, including success rates and for successful solutions: the average time covering only the time consumed in the SDP solver and the average errors of the end-effector poses.
+On average, the rank minimization process requires 7.67 iterations when using the rotation variables and 3.64 iterations under the quaternion formulation.
 Some other results of our method are also listed.
 This includes maximal $\norm{\mR_{i}-P(\mR_{i})}_F$, which is the maximal value of all Frobenius norms of the difference between computed $\mR_{i}$ and its projection $P(\mR_{i})$ on $\SO{3}$ (see \cite{umeyama1991least}), for all $i\in\cV_r$ in the successful solutions.
 This shows how close to the $\SO{3}$ manifold the computed rotations are.
-Another result is the maximal value within all of the second largest eigenvalues of every $\mY_{i}$ in the successful solutions.
-This shows how close to rank-1 matrix each $\mY_{i}$ is.
-The results with different variable types and their overall best performances are listed in Table \ref{tab:errors}.
+Another result is the maximal value among all of the second-largest eigenvalues of every $\mY_{i}$ in the successful solutions.
+This shows how close to a rank-1 matrix each $\mY_{i}$ is.
+BFGS and Drake IK use minimal, non-convex parametrizations of $\SO{3}$, hence the last two metrics are not applicable.
+Figure \ref{fig:restart success rate} shows how the restart algorithm improves the success rate with increasing number of restart attempts for failed cases.